 AROUND THE AIR FORCE Every airman plays a role in suicide prevention he Air Force is determined to prevent suicide, but an airman doesn't need to be a specialist or doctor to do that.
 Sometimes all it takes is starting a conversation.
 Everyone has a role to play.
-That's a key part of the Defense Department's #BeThere campaign, which encourages making a difference through every day con-
+That's a key part of the Defense Department's #BeThere campaign, which encourages making a difference through every day connections.

-Air Force Surgeon General Public Affairs
+BY J.D.
+LEVITE Air Force Surgeon General Public Affairs